-The Pressure Acoustics node adds the equations for time-harmonic (frequency domain) and eigenfrequency acoustics modeling of classical acoustics.
-In the Settings window, define the properties for the acoustics model and model inputs including the absolute background pressure and temperature.
+The Pressure Acoustics node adds the equations for time-harmonic (frequency domain) and eigenfrequency acoustics modeling of classical acoustics solving Helmholtz equation.
+In the Settings window, define the properties for the acoustics model such as material properties and bulk attenuation.
+Define the so-called Model Inputs to the properties including the absolute background pressure and temperature, that is the quiescent ambient properties.